 Example content.

-[This amendment defines modifications to both the IEEE 802.11 Medium Access Control layer (MAC) and Physical Layers (PHY) for ambient power communications based on IEEE Std 802.11™-2020.
+[This amendment defines modifications to both the IEEE 802.11 Medium Access Control layer (MAC) and Physical Layers (PHY) for ambient power communications based on IEEE Std 802.11™-2020 for S1G and 2.4GHz ISM bands.

+This amendment defines.

+at least one mode of transmitter and one mode of receiver that can be operated solely by an energy harvesting device providing connectivity at a TBD duty cycle, and

-This amendment defines procedures for at least one form of positioning in conjunction with ambient power communications.
+support for at least one form of sensing application and positioning application in conjunction with ambient power communications

-This amendment shall provide coexistence, and fairness with deployed devices compliant with IEEE Std 802.11™-2020 and working on the same band.]
+This amendment shall provide mechanisms for ensuring coexistence, and with IEEE Std 802.11™-2020 deployments.

 5.3 Is the completion of this standard dependent upon the completion of another standard: NO